smknstd/modern-php-cheatsheet/null-coalescing.md

 ### Chained method

-When using chained methods on object and it can't be found, null coalescing won't work and you'll get an error:
+When using chained methods on object and an intermediary element can't be found, null coalescing won't work and you'll get an error:

 ```php
 class Foo